This article is a reference document to help you set up your environment after you install Citrix Workspace app.

 Unless your DNS environment is configured specifically to use this feature, Citrix recommends that you do not enable DNS name resolution on the server.

-DNS name resolution is disabled by default on the server and enabled by default on the Citrix Workspace app.
+By default, DNS name resolution is disabled on the server and enabled on the Citrix Workspace app.
 When DNS name resolution is disabled on the server, any Citrix Workspace app request for a DNS name returns an IP address.
-There is no need to disable DNS name resolution on Citrix Workspace app.
+There’s no need to disable DNS name resolution on Citrix Workspace app.

 To disable DNS name resolution for specific user devices: